Residential Projects

 “Lumumba estate should be spared as a historical museum where Kenyan great leaders in public and private sector, trade union movement lived before rising to fame.”

-The NMS was instead asked to give the dilapidated houses a fresh coat of paint, fix broken and neglected sewer system, and connect households with water and electricity.
+The NMS was instead asked to give the dilapidated houses a fresh coat of paint, fix broken and neglected sewer systems, and connect households with water and electricity.

-The residents also demanded to know why estates such as Makongeni, Shauri Moyo, Uhuru and Kaloleni were left out of the plan yet they were initially primed for phase two of Nairobi Housing Urban Renewal programme.
+The residents also demanded to know why estates such as Makongeni, Shauri Moyo, Uhuru and Kaloleni were left out of the plan yet they were initially primed for phase two of the Nairobi Housing Urban Renewal Programme.

 They also questioned the NMS’ rush to upgrade the houses by August yet the original plan was to inaugurate the project in 2026.